AndyPicton/Food_System_Emissions/README.md

 ### Research Questions

-Questions we hope to answer with the data include the following:
+Questions we hope to answer with the data to predict classification of Industrial or Developing countries:

-- How is the world’s food system contributing to Greenhouse Gas emissions?
-- Over time, how has the world’s food system greenhouse gas emissions changed?
-- Is our food system becoming more GHG emission intensive?

-#### Questions for Machine Learning Model:

-Predicting classification of Industrial or Developing countries based on:

 - Is there a clear distinction between industrial and developing countries based on GHG emissions per year?
 - Is one group contributing distinctly more GHG emissions?
 - Are developing countries at a disadvantage for GHG emissions production or is there no distinction between the types of countries?
-- From our dataset using specific features to train the RFC can it accurately select industrial or developing countries?
+- Can the RFC accurately select industrial or developing countries using the specific features we set it to train on?

 ### Data Exploration